ethsana/sana-docs/docs/access-the-sana/keep-your-data-alive.md

 Stamps are created in batches, so that storer nodes may calculate the validity of a chunk's stamp with only local knowledge.
-This enables the privacy you enjoy in the swarm.
+This enables the privacy you enjoy in the Sana.

 Stamp batches are created in *buckets* with a *depth* 16.
-The entire swarm *address space* is divided into 2^16 = 65,536 different buckets.
+The entire Sana *address space* is divided into 2^16 = 65,536 different buckets.
 When uploaded, each of your file's are split into 4kb chunks and assigned to a specific bucket based on it's address.